 Enforced Method Acting: In-universe.
 Part of the way Truman figures out something is wrong is when he starts acting wildly out-of-character and none of the actors improvise well at all to his behavior, especially his wife.

 Enhance Button: Shows up when Truman executes his "escape plan", when Christof and the control room director are analyzing footage of Truman supposedly sleeping.

 Former Child Star: According to the script book, the woman playing Truman's wife took on the role shortly after she became one of these.

 Fourth Wall Psych: In an in-universe example, Truman starts talking to himself through the bathroom mirror, and the production crew starts wondering if he's really aware of the camera that's hidden behind it.
-They're eventually reassured that he isn't.
-It's implied that he actually is.
+They're eventually reassured that he isn't, but he actually is.

 God Is Evil: Played with; the director is the metaphorical "God" of Seahaven and hardly has Truman's interests at heart, but it's hardly as black-and-white as him being "evil".